Back to blog

 Scenario 4: Fintech Startup, Regulated Product

-• Hong Kong company + UAE personal tax residency: Hong Kong for the lean corporate structure, UAE residency for 0% personal tax on dividends.
+• Hong Kong company + UAE personal tax residency: Hong Kong for the lean corporate structure; UAE residency for 0% personal tax on dividends.

 Frequently Asked Questions